boboburo/covid-ireland-shiny/README.md

 # covid-ireland-shiny

-Shiny application visualisng the Covid Situation in the republic of Ireland.
+Shiny application visualising the Covid Situation in the Republic of Ireland.
 The app is currently publish on the RStudio shinyapps.io platform at

 https://iboboburo.shinyapps.io/covid-ireland/